-Forsyth Lodge makes every effort to tread as lightly as possible on the ecosystem.
+Forsyth Lodge is an eco-conscious luxury jungle lodge that makes every effort to tread as lightly as possible on the ecosystem.
 We make exciting encounters with nature possible for our guests through sustainable tourism.
 Our conservation model is based on active involvement and motivation from locals and people relocated from tribal villages.
 We spread awareness, provide sustainable means of livelihood and enable them to take on the onus of protection and conservation.
 Together, we help give back to our environment and the community.

 These efforts are reflected in the care with which our buildings are constructed, how we manage and recycle water, and the manner in which we find better alternatives to existing technology.
 Our 12 mud cottages and the lodge building are constructed with cob, husk and cow dung, and minimal use of concrete, by local villagers.
 The mud walls regulate temperature better, reducing the use of air conditioning and heaters.